kairosity/mp4-lionize/README.md

 __403 Forbidden!__

-- This would be thrown if users try and access pages they should not.
+- This is thrown if users try and access pages they should not.

 <br>